-- 1. Determine if your project is on a navigable water listed on the Schedule to the NPA.
+1. Determine if your project is on a navigable water listed on the Schedule to the NPA.
 A Notice to the Minister is required for works on scheduled navigable waters.
-Works on non-scheduled navigable waters may be eligible to opt in; if requesting Opt-in, the Opt-in annex must be included with your Notice to the Minister. - 2.
-Self assess your project against the Minor Works Order to determine if a Notice to the Minister is required.
+Works on non-scheduled navigable waters may be eligible to opt in; if requesting Opt-in, the Opt-in annex must be included with your Notice to the Minister.

+2. Self assess your project against the Minor Works Order to determine if a Notice to the Minister is required.
 Links to the NPA Schedule, Order and Regulations can be accessed through the Navigation Protection Program (NPP) Website.

-PURPOSE This Notice of Works Form and its supporting docu (TC), once completed and submitted, comprise the guidance provided on the NPP website under "App Requirements."
-Notice to the Minister as requ ired under the NPA.
-For as hay be required for a review by Transport Canada sistance in completing your submission, refer to the ection Program's Notification, Application and Review SUPPORTING DOCUMENTATION REQUIREMENTS Mandatory Information Checklist (incomplete information will be returned with no acc Completed and signed "Notice of Works Form' fields completed ✓ Map showing location of project 1 ✓ Top/Plan drawing with dimensions 1 ✓ Side/Profile drawing with dimensions 1 1 If you are submitting a Notice of Works in paper two (2) copies of each supporting document.
-If the electronically, please ensure to attach all relevant scanned). form, please provide Notice of Works is submitted Recommended Information (may expedite your review) Body of water details Land use/Ownership information Body of water use information Impacts, obstructions and mitigation plans Any environmental review information Operation, maintenance and marking plans Opt-in request annex (non-scheduled navigable waters only) When submitting a Notice to the Minister in paper form, owners should note: All plans and drawings must be legible when p rinted on 11" x 17" paper Your completed Notice to the Minister should be pe sent to the appropriate region onal office as outlined below W TRANSPORT CANADA NAVIGATION PRO TECTION PROGRAM RE GIONAL OFFICES Pacific Region Office 820-800 Burrard Street Vancouver BC V6Z 2J8 Telephone: 604-775-8867 Email: NPPPAC-PPNPAC@tc.gc.ca Prairie and Northern Reg Canada Place 1100-9700 of Edmonton AB T5J 4E6 Telephone: 780-495-8215 Email: NPPPNR-PPNRPN Jasper Ave Ontario Region Office 100 South Front Street, 1st Floor Sarnia ON N7T 2M4 Telephone: 519-383-1863 Email: NPPONT-PPNONT@tc.gc.ca Headquarters Office (For info on the NPP and NPA ONLY) Notices not processed at this office Tower C, 330 Sparks Street, 18th Floor Ottawa ON K1A 0N5 Telephone: 613-991-3476 Email: NPPHO-PPNAC@tc.gc.ga Quebec Region Office 401-1550 d'Estimauville At Quebec QC G1J 0C8 Telephone: 877-646-6420 Email: PPNQUE-NPPQUE Atlantic Region Office 95 Foundry Street, 6th Floor P.O.
+PURPOSE This Notice of Works Form and its supporting documentation (as well as other relevant information) which may be required for a review by Transport Canada (TC), once completed and submitted, comprise the Notice to the Minister as required under the NPA.
+For assistance in completing your submission, refer to the guidance provided on the NPP website under "Apply to the NPP" including the Guide to the Navigation Protection Program's Notification, Application and Review Requirements.
+And the second second SUPPORTING DOCUMEN TATION REQUIREMENTS SUPPORTING DOCUMEN Mandatory Information Checklist (incomplete information will be returned with no action) Completed and signed "Notice of Works Form" with all mandatory fields completed Map showing location of project 1 Top/Plan drawing with dimensions 1 Side/Profile drawing with dimensions 1 If you are submitting a Notice of Works in paper form, please provide two (2) copies of each supporting document.
+If the Notice of Works is submitted electronically, please ensure to attach all relevant documents (individually scanned).
+Recommended Information (may expedite your review) Body of water details Land use/Ownership information Body of water use information Impacts, obstructions and mitigation plans Any environmental review information Operation, maintenance and marking plans Photographs of work site and body of water Aboriginal consultation results Other government agencies involved Opt-in request annex (non-scheduled navigable waters only) When submitting a Notice to the Minister in paper form, owners should note: All plans and drawings must be legible when prin ted on 11" x 17" paper Your completed Notice to the Minister should be Your completed Notice to the Minister should be sent to the appropriate regional office as outlined below TRANSPORT CA ANADA NAVIGATION PRO TECTION PROGRAM REC GIONAL OFFICES Pacific Region Office 820-800 Burrard Street Vancouver BC V6Z 2J8 Telephone: 604-775-8867 Email: NPPPAC-PPNPAC@tc.gc.ca Prairie and Northern Region Office Canada Place 1100-9700 Jasper Ave Edmonton AB T5J 4E6 Telephone: 780-495-8215 Email: NPPPNR-PPNRPN@tc.gc.ca Ontario Region Office 100 South Front Street, 1st Floor Sarnia ON N7T 2M4 Telephone: 519-383-1863 Email: NPPONT-PPNONT@tc.gc.ca Headquarters Office (For info on the NPP and NPA ONLY) Notices not processed at this office Tower C, 330 Sparks Street, 18 th Floor Ottawa ON K1A 0N5 Telephone: 613-991-3476 Email: NPPHQ-PPNAC@tc.gc.ca Quebec Region Office 401-1550 d'Estimauville Av Quebec QC G1J 0C8 Telephone: 877-646-6420 Email: PPNQUE-NPPQUE enue, 5th Floor @tc.gc.ca Atlantic Region Office 95 Foundry Street, 6 th Floor P.O.
 Box 42 Moncton NB E1C 8K6 Telephone: 506-851-3113 Email: NPPATL-PPNATL@tc.gc.ca